Proposal (19) to South American Classification Committee

 Comments from Stiles: "This kind of evidence seems convincing to me, though I would like to see direct comparison of sonograms along the Isler lines.
 Regarding English names, I have no opinion without having seen the birds!
 However, I suppose I might use this opportunity to indulge in airing one of my pet peeves. the use of Spot- instead of Spotted- (and similar constructions) when the meaning is "many spots" rather than "one spot".
 To me, spot-breasted implies the latter, spotted-breasted, the former and one loses a useful distinction by mixing the two (not a trivial matter with3000+ species to name...).
 In other words, the gain in "simplicity and euphony" does not compensate for the loss in precision (and where are "simplicity and euphony" in such monsters as Northern Chestnut-tailed Antbird?)"

 Comments from Nores: "Si estoy de acuerdo con separar como especie a Phacellodomus maculipectus.
-Para mi es muy diferente de striaticollis y pienso que cantan distinto, a pesar de que Ridgely y Tudor dicen que el canto es igual."
+Para mí es muy diferente de striaticollis y pienso que cantan distinto, a pesar de que Ridgely y Tudor dicen que el canto es igual."

-Comments from Jaramillo: "Very much in favour of elevating maculipectus to species rank.
+Comments from Jaramillo: "Very much in favor of elevating maculipectus to species rank.
 I have had experience with both taxa in Argentina, Bolivia and Uruguay.
-They differ in voice, habitat, eye colour, details of plumage, nest structure etc. Descriptions of the nests of the two taxa, are found in Narosky, Fraga and de la Peña 1983.
+They differ in voice, habitat, eye color, details of plumage, nest structure etc. Descriptions of the nests of the two taxa, are found in Narosky, Fraga and de la Peña 1983.
 Nidificacion de las Aves Argentinas (Dendrocolaptidae y Furnariidae).
 Asociacion Ornitologica del Plata, Buenos Aires.
 The nest of Phacellodomus striaticollis is unlike that of most Phacellodomus in that it does not hang, but is supported from below by branches.
 In addition, the nest tends to be elongate.
 In its nest structure striaticollis is more similar to ruber than it is to maculipectus.
 I have a gut feeling that maculipectus and striaticollis may not even be sister species.
-With regards to the songs, I do have recordings of both but I am not sure where they are to make sonograms for the committee to see.
+With regards to the songs, I do have recordings of both, but I am not sure where they are to make sonograms for the committee to see.
 The songs do differ from each other as much as songs of clearly unambiguously different species of Phacellodomus do.
 Contrary to Nores and Yzurieta 1981, I think that both will sing as duets at least some of the time.
 Perhaps striaticollis does it rarely, but I think it does duet (based on recollection, hopefully I have a tape somewhere)."